 Can Reflexology start my labour?

-This is possibly the most asked questions from mum’s to be and could possibly do with it’s own blog post.
+This is possibly the most asked questions from mum’s to be.
+A blog post on this very topic is here.
 In short, the answer is I can’t induce or bring on your labour.
-As a reflexologist my job is to bring about a state of balance and relaxation to mom and allow her own body to set itself into labour.
+As a reflexologist my job is to bring about a state of balance and relaxation to mom and honour the innate wisdom we carry, labour will start when baby is ready.

 I believe, the initiation of labour is very much a hormonal response between mom and baby, and the phrase “when time comes, baby comes” I feel is worth thinking about.
 HOWEVER, that being said, there are still many benefits to receiving Reflexology right up to when labour starts and indeed during labour.